kskalvar/aws-eks-cluster-quickstart/README.md

 The project also includes the Dockerfile for those interested in the configuration of the actual application or to build your own and deploy using ECR.

-## Create AWS EKS Cluster using AWS CloudFormation
+## Create AWS EKS Cluster and EC2 Instance for Kubectl Console using AWS CloudFormation
-Use the AWS Console to configure the EKS Cluster.
+We'll use CloudFormation to create the EKS Cluster, Worker Nodes, and EC2 Instance in which to run kubectl.
 This is a step by step process.

 ### AWS CloudFormation Dashboard
 Click on "Create Stack"